Rebetiko – The Greek Blues – The Music of Life

 Vassilis Tsitsanis

-Another top ‘rebetissa’ was Sotiria Bellou, who had quite a story behind her, openly lesbian, which at that time in Greece was extremely courageous of her, threw acid in the face of her abusive husband when she was only seventeen, left him and became a communist partisan.
+Openly lesbian, which at that time in Greece was extremely courageous of her, she had thrown acid in the face of her abusive husband when she was only seventeen before leaving him to become a communist partisan.

 During the occupation of Greece by the Nazis, during WWII, Sotira was captured and tortured by the Nazis and later, again captured, this time by right-wing militants during the Greek Civil War.